http4k/Writing_Test_Driven_Apps_with_http4k/README.md

         create Analysis with emptyMap()
         use lens to respond
     run: fails
-    code:
+    code: grouping: take body, group by first letter, map to size of list
-    grouping: take body, group by first letter, map to size of list
+    run: passes

 ## 12. conversion of test to use approval testing lib
     code: extend JsonApprovalTest